Arian04/android-hid-client/README.md

     alt="Main Screen"
     height="350">](images/main-screenshot)

-This Android app allows you to use your phone as a keyboard by communicating with `/dev/hidg0`, a character device that allows your phone to send keys to a connected host device.
+This Android app allows you to use your phone as a keyboard by communicating with `/dev/hidg0`, a character device that allows your phone to send keys to a connected host device (use [USB Gadget Tool](https://github.com/tejado/android-usb-gadget) to create hidgX devices).
 It presents itself as a standard hardware input device and therefore doesn't require any additional software to be installed on the computer.
 It is also completely functional within the connected computer's BIOS/UEFI.
 This app supports most standard keyboard keys, including a-z, 0-9, `~!@#$%^&*()_+{}|:"><,.;'[]\=-, function keys, SysRq/Print Screen, and several more.
 Supports sending a string all at once or sending each key as they are pressed in real-time.

+Disclaimer: This app requires your device to be rooted.

 <p align="right">(<a href="#top">back to top</a>)</p>